cnourshargh/Bham-ARTIQ-examples/README.md

 ## Examples
 #### LED_OnOffPulse.py
-Code demonstrating basic use of the LEDs on the Kasli Board
+Code demonstrating basic use of an LED on the Kasli Board
 - Switch LED on
 - Switch LED off
 - Pulse LED